The French language in the world: what influence does it have today?

 Europe is home to 24 official languages, in addition to some 60 regional languages.
-With 12% of French speakers, French ranks 4th among the European languages.
+With 12% of the population consisting of French speakers, French ranks 4th among the European languages.

 German comes first, with 16% of EU inhabitants speaking it regularly (1*), followed by English with 65 million speakers (13%).
-Europe is thus the continent where the English language is the most used, especially in the Northern countries.
-Then comes Italian, with 63 million Europeans using it, and French with 60 million.
+Thus, Europe is the continent where the English language is the most used, especially in the Northern countries.
+Then comes Italian, with 63 million Europeans speaking it regularly, and French with 60 million.
 A word about European microstates: more than half of Monaco’s inhabitants use French, followed by Monegasque and Italian.
 As for the Principality of Andorra, it has Catalan as its official language, but French still plays an important role.

-Europe includes 3 countries whose population is more than 70% French-speaking: France is thus accompanied by Belgium (71%) and Luxembourg (88%).
-The neighboring countries also host many French speakers, such as Portugal and Switzerland, each with approximately 23% French speakers, the Netherlands (21%), Italy (15%) or Germany (14%).
-At the other end of the scale, Estonia, Latvia, and the Czech Republic have low rates of French speakers, between 1 and 2%.
-As for Russian, it remains an important language even in Europe, where it is spoken in various countries close to the former Soviet Union.
+Europe includes 3 countries whose population is more than 70% French-speaking: France, Belgium (71%), and Luxembourg (88%).
+The neighboring countries also host many French speakers, such as Portugal and Switzerland, each with a population of approximately 23% that speak French, the Netherlands (21%), Italy (15%), and Germany (14%).
+At the other end of the scale, Estonia, Latvia, and the Czech Republic very few French speakers, between 1 and 2% of the population.
+In these countries, more people choose to learn or are raised speaking Russian, which remains an important language even in European countries close to the former Soviet Union.

 More Francophones on the African continent than in Europe